-Before buying our new home, we had two important questions.
-Would our old place sell and could we get internet access at the new place?
+Before buying our new house in Almost Iowa, I had two important questions.
+Would our old place sell and was there internet access at the new place?

 Our real estate agent assured us on both accounts.

-It’s not that we didn’t trust him but in rural areas there are a limited pool of buyers and modern amenities, like internet, are often hard to come by.
-On top of that, let’s just say real estate agents tend to be optimistic.
+It’s not like we didn’t trust him but let’s just say real estate agents tend to be optimistic.
 So we pressed him on the issues.

-“What about the internet at the new place?”
+“What about the internet for the new place?”
 I asked, “It took an act of God to get DSL at our old house.”

 Actually God had nothing to do with it but complaining to the Public Utilities Commission (PUC) did.
 I used them to motivate the phone company and some say the PUC has more power than God.

 “Don’t worry about it,” he said.
 “It’s not like it used to be.
-There are digital cell networks, satellites and micro-wave links – and it all works great!”
+Rural areas now have digital cell networks, satellites and micro-wave links – and it all works great!”

 Again, real estate agents tend toward optimism – so I checked it out.
-I spoke to my prospective neighbors.
-They all raved about the micro-wave links they use to access the internet.
+I spoke to my prospective neighbors and they all raved about the micro-wave links they use to access the internet.

-Amid the chaos of moving, I called the micro-wave guy to link us up.
-The best he could do was schedule an appointment for six weeks in the future.
+Amid the chaos of moving, I called the micro-wave guy to link us up, but the best he could do was schedule an appointment for six weeks in the future.

-Turning into our driveway, he rolled down his window and yelled, “I dunno.”
+Turning into our driveway, he rolled down his window and muttered, “I dunno.”

-“Your place looks great on a contour map,” he hollered, “but micro-waves travel by line of sight.
+“Your place looks great on a contour map,” he said, “but micro-waves travel by line of sight.
 I can make out the transmitter on Peterson’s grain bin but I’m worried about these trees.
-When they fill out, they’ll block you for sure.
+When they fill out, they’ll block the signal.
 Is there any way you can cut them down?”

-“I don’t own them,” I shouted, “The DNR (Department of Natural Resource) does.”
+“I don’t own them,” I told him, “The DNR (Department of Natural Resource) does.”

 Oh yeah, remember the other thing our real estate agent assured us about?
-Selling the house?
+Selling the old house?

 That was optimistic.